 Condé Nast Traveller has also voted for the Belfast Christmas Market as the “Best Christmas market in the UK for international food,” served by 21 nationalities from many different parts of the world.
 About 40% of the stallholders were from Northern Ireland, while the rest were visiting traders.

-Belfast’s is the most popular of all 12 Christmas markets in Northern Ireland, and visiting it has become a tradition by many throughout the years.
+Belfast’s is the most popular of the 12 Christmas markets in Northern Ireland, and visiting it has become a tradition for many over the years.

 2023 Belfast Christmas Market!

-Dates are yet to be confirmed, but the Belfast Christmas Market 2023 is likely to return to Donegall Square around 18 November and is expected to last until 22 December.
+Dates are yet to be confirmed, but the Belfast Christmas Market 2023 will likely return to Donegall Square around 18 November and will last until 22 December.

 A grand opening of this continental market will probably be at 6:00 p.m. on 18 November and will feature Christmas lights and street performances.

-The hustle and bustle will likely start at 10:00 a.m. every day except for Sundays – the opening will be at noon.
+The hustle and bustle will likely start at 10:00 a.m. every day except Sundays when the market will open at noon.
 The market will close at 8:00 p.m. on Mondays through Wednesdays and at 10:00 p.m. on Fridays and Saturdays.
 On Sundays, the stalls will close at 6:00 p.m.

 Reasons to Visit a Christmas Market

-To put it all together, Christmas marketgoers are simply seeking to get indulged in the festive mood of the holiday season.
-There they can see the best Christmas light displays, get good food and buy special gifts.
+To sum up, Christmas marketgoers are simply seeking to indulge in the festive mood of the holiday season.
+There, they can see the best Christmas light displays, eat good food, and buy special gifts.

 The Christmas market is also a time for big fun.
-Visitors can enjoy rides in the kids’ area, which is inside the market.
-The whole atmosphere is dazzling with music, and the shoppers would like to listen to carollers strolling through the market.
+Visitors can enjoy rides in the kids’ area inside the market.
+The atmosphere is dazzling with music, and the shoppers would like to listen to carollers strolling through the market.

 The Christmas markets now blend modernity with original traditions, bringing festive cheers to all the streets and squares in the city.
 These modern markets are jovial gatherings that group both visitors and locals who come to shop and celebrate the yuletide season.
 This is very much the same purpose as old Christmas markets.